Vatsim-Scandinavia/controlcenter/README.md

 ## Updating

 Updating only requires you to run migration and clear caches.
+Remember also running the theming command again if you have a custom theme.

 ```sh
 docker exec -it --user www-data control-center php artisan migrate